-The mission of Shade is to transform lives by sharing the tangible love and living hope of Christ to people with albinism in Tanzania.
+The mission of Shade is to transform lives by sharing the tangible love and living hope of Christ with people who have albinism in Tanzania.

 1. We are made to seek, find, and know God; we realize that we can experience intimacy, communication, and friendship with Him in His presence.
 We believe that we become better equipped for ministry when our lives are grounded in prayer and worship, and we are focused on intimacy with God.